joaosf7/ChatApp/README.md

 /help - lists the commands available for the client

-/quit - quits the client app
+/list - lists all the users currently in the chat

 /nick yourNickname - sets default name to a nickname chosen by the user

 /whisper user message - whispers a message to a specific user

+/quit - quits the client app

 ## Contributing